I won’t lie: the truth about activewear is pretty discouraging.

 They are designed in Sweden and ethically made in Europe.

 In terms of other activewear, they also offer bras, bike shorts, and t-shirts.
-I haven’t tried any of their other pieces yet, but I plan to!
+I haven’t tried any of their other pieces yet, but I’d like to!

 Use code FILTERY15 for 15% off your first purchase.